abecms/abecms/docs/types/abe-slug.md

 Warning:

-If you don't add `tab=slug` attribute the variable will not be avaliable on the slug form.
+If you don't add `tab=slug` attribute the variable will not be available on the slug form.

 ## Multiples variables